Cooperative Landscape Conservation

 How are proposals selected?

-Proposed projects will be selected on the basis of how well they meet the program and/or project-specific criteria detailed in individual Landscape Conservation Cooperative funding opportunity postings.
+Proposed projects will be selected on the basis of how well they meet the program and/or project-specific criteria detailed in individual funding opportunity postings.
 Criteria will vary depending on the scope of the program or project for which applications are being accepted.

 How may assistance be used?

-Support will be provided for LCC-prioritized projects to include: decision-support tools to inform management plans/decisions and ESA Recovery Plans, conservation delivery strategies and actions, and landscape-scale conservation strategies that can direct management expenditures where they have the greatest effect and lowest relative cost.
+Support will be provided for cooperative landscape conservation projects to include: decision-support tools to inform management plans/decisions and ESA Recovery Plans, conservation delivery strategies and actions, and landscape-scale conservation strategies that can direct management expenditures where they have the greatest effect and lowest relative cost.
 This program is administered in compliance with the Federal Grants and Cooperative Agreements Act of 1977, as amended.
-These funds may not be used towards training U.S. Federal Government personnel.
+These funds may not be used towards training U.S. Federal Government personnel, purchase of real property, or construction.

 What are the requirements after being awarded this opportunity?